 The list of potential co-occurring disorders is a long one, and includes everything from depression and bipolar disorder to PTSD and anxiety.
 An important note is that the cause-and-effect relationship between these different conditions is often hard to identify.
 Sometimes, there is a shared underlying factor—like an abnormality in brain chemistry—that causes the different conditions.
 In other cases, the issue may be one of self-medication; for example, an individual may turn to alcohol or to drugs as a way to soothe and mitigate the symptoms of anxiety, OCD or depression.
 Dual diagnosis care can help bring clarity to these complicated relationships.

-Above It All treats a wide range of co-occurring disorders.
+Above It All offers treatment through its partner facilities for a wide range of co-occurring disorders.
 Here are some examples of the dual diagnosis conditions we treat at our rehab center in California:

 Everyone feels sad from time to time; this is a normal and even a healthy part of being a human.
 Persistent or debilitating melancholy, however, may go beyond mere emotion.
 In fact, it may be the sign of a serious, chronic mood disorder.
 Depression, when left untreated, can affect all areas of life—sleeping, eating, work, relationships, and more.

 Bipolar disorder is a mental health issue that is characterized by extreme shifts between mania (high energy and elevated mood) and depression (low energy and mood).
 While we all have our ups and downs, those with bipolar disorder may swing from extreme to extreme fairly frequently.
-Above It All offers diagnosis and treatment for those who are struggling with this chronic condition.
+Above It All offers diagnosis and treatment for those who are struggling with this chronic condition through our partners.